sammersblog/sammersblog.github.io/pelican/content/Last-week-changes-in-Vert.x-MQTT-client-#1.md

 https://github.com/vert-x3/vertx-mqtt-server/pull/29

 # Topic Names and Topic Filters validation
-Another thing is connected with topic validation when sending [PUBLISH](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/csprd02/mqtt-v3.1.1-csprd02.html#_Toc385349773) or [SUBSCRIBE](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/csprd02/mqtt-v3.1.1-csprd02.html#_Toc385349799) MQTT packet.
+Another thing connected with topic validation when sending [PUBLISH](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/csprd02/mqtt-v3.1.1-csprd02.html#_Toc385349773) or [SUBSCRIBE](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/csprd02/mqtt-v3.1.1-csprd02.html#_Toc385349799) MQTT packet.
 Basically, the single and multi-level wildcard characters MUST NOT be used within a Topic Name (when sending [PUBLISH](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/csprd02/mqtt-v3.1.1-csprd02.html#_Toc385349773)).
 Additionally, Topic Name should not contain null character (Unicode U+0000).

 So, it is a pretty simple to validate Topic Name, but what about Topic Filter (when sending [SUBSCRIBE](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/csprd02/mqtt-v3.1.1-csprd02.html#_Toc385349799)?
 Clearly, It's a little more complicated.
 Topic Filter can contains all of wildcards, so like: "+", "/", "#".
 But they can be used in a specific way.